i7solar/i7solar/README.md

     - GoLang

 ### 🤔 I’m looking for help with:
-    - Automation (New intuituve ways to create requests)
+    - Automation (New intuituve ways)
-    - Javascript (Reversing anti-bots)
+    - Javascript (Reverse Engineering)

 ### 📫 How to reach me:
     - Twitter